 Three months after I returned from this trip, a large Virginia rally by white supremacist, neo-Confederate, and neo-Nazi organizations turned violent.
 They killed one woman and injured 19 other people, five of them critically.
 After three days of criticism and pressure from political figures and the public, the U.S. President finally issued a grudging criticism of the K.K.K., neo-Nazis, and other white supremacists.
 Then, the following day, he went back to his original statement that the neo-Nazis and the Klan weren't entirely to blame and that their membership included "some very fine people".

 So, are there delusional people with offensive beliefs in Japan?
-Yes, a few, but they're not nearly as common as in the U.S.
+Yes, a few, but they're not nearly as common or as dangerous as in the U.S.